 1. How to answer product design questions ↑

-We recommend using a 3-step approach to answer product design questions in a product manager interview.
+We recommend using a three-step approach to answer product design questions in a product manager interview.
 This approach is also known as the BUS framework:

 - Business objective